rutabakhda/stance-classification/README.md

 # wstud-visit-the-dome-ss19

 The repository for the student project "visit the dome".
+This project analyzes the entire collection of canadian parliament discussions over 100 years and identifies arguments related to controversial topics and decides their stance in relation to topics.
+These arguments are then integrated into args.me search engine.

 ## Project Setup